tmtsoftware/csw/docs/src/main/commons/create-component.md

 If a `GoOnline` message is received by the Supervisor actor, it transitions the component back to the `Running` state and forwards it to the Top Level Actor.
 The Top Level Actor then calls the `onGoOnline` hook of `ComponentHandlers`.

-@@@ note { title=Note }
+@@@ note { title="Handling RunningOffline" }

-In the `RunningOffline` state, if any command is received, it is forwarded to underlying component hook through the Top Level Actor.
-It is then the responsibility of the component developer to check the `isOnline` flag provided by `csw-framework` and process the command accordingly.
+In the `RunningOffline` state, if any command is received, it is forwarded to the underlying component hook through the Top Level Actor.
+It is then the responsibility of the component developer to check the `isOnline` flag provided by `csw-framework` and process the command according to whether the command is appropriate for the command when offline.

 @@@